 A key parameter of video is the image change rate.
 This is known is as the refresh rate or frame rate.
 Frame rate describes the recording or generation speed of the video.
 Refresh rate refers to the transmission update speed of video.
 The terms are related, often interchanged, but are not exactly the same.
 The standards of refresh rates for television transmission vary in different regions of the world.
-TesiraLUX accepts all common refresh rate modes up to 60hz:
+TesiraLUX accepts common input refresh rate modes up to 144hz:

 It is typical to find that computer generated images and monitors are operating at 60hz in nearly all areas of the world.
 The differences between 50hz and 60hz are more common in television broadcasts in different countries.

 TesiraLUX also support drop frame refresh rates.
 Drop frame is an artifact from a tradeoff necessary when color was first added to television transmission standards.
 Digital transmission standard do not require a frame drop as they now contain metadata.

 TesiraLUX IDH-1 input indicators will not show drop frame rates.
 For example, an input of 59.94hz drop frame will show as 60hz in TesiraLUX.

 Switching Between 50hz and 60hz Standards